Jcupzz/Co-Tracker/README.md

-# My-Covid-Diary
+# Co-Tracker

-My covid diary is just like a diary.It's an effective measure to overcome the global pandemic,that is Covid-19.
+Co-Tracker is like a personal diary.It's an effective measure to overcome the global pandemic,that is Covid-19.

-My covid diary consists of the following features:-
+Co-Tracker consists of the following features:-

      1.Location Tracker
      2.QRCode Generator